McMasterRS/lm_building-modern-SPAs/aoda.md

 ![empty-button](assets/img/empty-button.png)

 ### Empty Button Error
-After inspecting the code, we can find that the empty button in the "Menu" button that appears on the navigation bar on smaller screens.
+After inspecting the code, we found that the empty button is the "Menu" button that appears on the navigation bar on smaller screens.
 To fix the issue, we will add a tooltip message to the "Menu" button.

 Open the `Navbar.tsx` file located under `Components/Navbar`, and wrap the `IconButton` component containing a `MenuIcon` with a `Tooltip` component as shown below:
 ```